Joseph McKeen Morrow

-Joseph McKeen Morrow (January 1, 1832 – July 28, 1899) was an American lawyer and politician.
+Joseph McKeen Morrow (January 1, 1832 – July 28, 1899) was an American lawyer, Democratic politician, and pioneer of Wisconsin and Montana.
+He served one term in the Wisconsin State Assembly, in 1862, and was a Wisconsin circuit court judge by appointment in 1893 and 1894.

+Biography

 Born in East Aurora, New York, he studied law in Buffalo, New York.
 He then moved to Sparta, Wisconsin and was admitted to the Wisconsin bar.
 He practices law in Sparta, Wisconsin.
 In 1862, Morrow served in the Wisconsin State Assembly.
 He was elected in a special election succeeding Simon D. Powers who died in office.
 He moved to Montana Territory in 1864 because of his health and stayed there until 1866.
 In 1893, he was appointed Wisconsin state court judge and lost the election in April 1894.
 During the administration of President Grover Cleveland, he was appointed collector of internal revenue.
 Morrow died in Sparta, Wisconsin.